jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_install.md

 ---
 title: Install Spotlight Enterprise
 summary: "The Spotlight Enterprise installer installs a Spotlight Diagnostic Server (to collect Spotlight data), a Spotlight Client (to view Spotlight data) and a Playback Database (to store recent history).
-This is a minimal Spotlight Enterprise deployment.
+These three elements constitute a minimal Spotlight Enterprise deployment which can be expanded post install.
 The Spotlight Enterprise installer can be used to install additional Spotlight Clients following the initial install.
-The Spotlight Diagnostic Server can be installed remotely."
+The Spotlight Enterprise installer can install the Spotlight Diagnostic Server remotely."
 sidebar: p_enterprise_sidebar
 permalink: enterprise_install.html
 folder: SpotlightEnterprise